ceels/RSpec-and-Ruby/README.md

 To get started you need to have git installed on your command line.

-Check if it is there by typing
+Check if it is there by typing (into the terminal)
 ```
 git --version
 ```